Past Accomplishments and Ongoing Initiatives

 Our March 2022 study challenges common misconceptions about combination cancer treatments, their cost and value.
 It gives payers, providers and patients important insight as to how to better select medications that are likely to be more effective and avoid wasteful spending on hugely expensive, low-clinical-value drugs.

 Gaining Control of Combination Cancer Treatment Risk by Incorporating Cost and Value Data into the Drug Selection Process at the Point-of-Care shows why there is no longer a reason to continue the practice of uninformed, high-stakes oncology prescribing given the emergence of Healthcare AI that can guide drug selection and drive value for payers and patients alike.
-It is available for download by clicking on the image above or on MedRxiv here or ResearchGate here.
+It's may be download by clicking on the image above or on MedRxiv here or ResearchGate here or here.

 Equipping Payers to Outsmart Cancer with Game-Changing Healthcare AI describes why payers must embrace the torrent of medical and technological advances that are changing the way we now approach, treat and survive cancer.